 Here is how the scalping lobby tries to take advantage of fans and rewrite laws for their own benefit – and what fans of live entertainment everywhere should get active to oppose:

-- Scalpers seek to limit fans’ access to face-value tickets: Scalpers are asking legislators to ban the use of ticketing methods such as Paperless and Will Call Only.
-Used primarily in cases of high-demand events, Will Call Only and Paperless ensure a purchased ticket cannot be resold above the face-value set by the artist, team, venue, and promoter.
-Fans in turn pay only the price set by the artist, team, venue, and promoter – not the higher prices set by ticket scalpers.
-As technology improves, more artists, teams, venues, and promoters will find ways to get face-value tickets direct to their fans and the scalpers will pull out all the legislative stops to make sure that doesn’t happen.
+Scalpers seek to limit fans’ access to face-value tickets: Scalpers are asking legislators to ban the use of face-value ticketing methods, such as Will Call Only.
+Used primarily in cases of high-demand events, these methods ensure a purchased ticket cannot be resold above the face value set by the artist, team, venue, and promoter.

 Scalpers withhold information: Scalpers may post tickets for sale without disclosing whether they have the tickets in hand.
 This means the fan is not aware that they face a potentially riskier transaction if the scalper is ultimately not able to acquire tickets.
 And it’s important to remember that a guarantee is not the same as an authentic ticket – the fan may get their money back, but they won’t get in to see the show or game they’ve been dreaming about for months.

 Scalpers oppose fan-friendly ticket resale: Scalpers also lobby against laws that would help make the resale market better for fans—such as requirements to post the exact seat location and whether or not the seller actually possesses the tickets they are selling.